enterspeedhq/enterspeed-docs/docs/integrations/algolia.md

 title: Algolia
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import BrowserOnly from '@docusaurus/BrowserOnly';

 # Algolia

 :::info
 Algolia is still in preview, contact us if would like to try it out.
 :::

-The Enterspeed Algolia integration uses the [destinations field](../reference/fields.md) to send data from views directly to a configured Algolia index.
+The Enterspeed Algolia integration uses the [destinations field](../reference/fields.md#destinations) to send data from views directly to a configured Algolia index.
 This means that you can decide on the schema level which views you want to send to Algolia.

 You will only have to set the destination field on the entity schema you want to send to Algolia.
 All schema references are automatically resolved so you don't have to set it on all referenced schemas.